Quiiine/Used-Car-Agency-DBMS/README.md

 2. Open MySQL Workbench or any other MySQL client.

-3. Run the `sql_code.sql` script in the MySQL client to create the database tables, set up relationships, and perform data analysis.
+3. Run the `Bigdata-HW1...sql` script in the MySQL client to create the database tables, set up relationships, and perform data analysis.

 ## Project Outcome

 The Used Car Agency Database Management System demonstrates the process of designing a relational database for a specific scenario, importing data, and performing data analysis using SQL queries.
 The SQL code provided in this repository showcases the implementation of these steps.

-For more details, refer to the `presentation.pptx` and `sql_code.sql` files.
+For more details, refer to the `presentation.pdf` and `Bigdata-HW1...sql` files.

 ## Acknowledgments